multispot-software/MultichannelTimestamper/README.md

 # Contributors

-Xavier Michalet and Ryan Colyer contribute to earlier versions of this code.
+Xavier Michalet and Ryan Colyer contributed to earlier versions of this code.

 ----
 Copyright (C) 2017 The Regents of the University of California, Antonino Ingargiola and contributors.